BatchClayderman/Cryptography-Schemes/README.md

 ### 1.2 Computation details

 Normally, all the objects during the algebraic operations should belong to the ``Element`` type.
-However, most academic papers do not consider type conversion in a friendly way.
+However, most academic papers introduce other types but do not consider type conversion in a friendly way.
+A variable is treated as equivalent in different types, which can simultaneously complete all the Pairing operations and all other operations from all other types like $||$ and $\oplus$.
+Actually, this is incorrect.

 Meanwhile, most scholars believe that the design of the schemes is the most important aspect, rendering the engineering implementations perfunctory, not to mention that they will not consider the security verification and the type conversion.
 These details are actually time-consuming in actual programming and fatal during applications.

-Converting the baseline implementations using the aligned styles is necessary, even though they can be downloaded and run directly.
-By the way, please be aware that nowadays, many implementations on the Internet cannot be directly downloaded and run.
-Some of them are just due to outdated relies (V).
-Some of them require feasible environment configurations or debugging (V).
-Some of them are modified to let users modify before running due to programmability (V).
-Some of them are modified not to run conveniently since their authors still want to benefit from them and publish more future papers, but have to open-source them (X).
-Some of them are modified maliciously since their authors do not want the experiments re-implemented, since the results would be found to be fakes (X).
-Some of them can be fakes (X).
-Some of them can even directly contain grammar errors (X).
+Nowadays, many published implementations cannot run directly after they are downloaded.

+- Some of them are just due to outdated relies (V).
+- Some require feasible environment configurations or debugging (V).
+- Some are abstracted or interactive to let users specify values for important parameters before running due to programmability (V).
+- Some are modified not to run conveniently since their authors still want to benefit from them and publish more future papers, but have to open-source them (X).
+- Some are modified maliciously since their authors do not want the experiments re-implemented, where the results would be found to be fakes (X).
+- Some are fakes.
+- Some are inconsistent with or unrelated to the content of the paper (X).
+- Some even contain grammar errors (X).

-Overall, we would like to offer as many computation details as possible here.
+Anyway, re-implementing baselines is always a wise choice.
+Converting the baseline implementations using the aligned styles is also necessary, even though they can be downloaded and run directly.
+Therefore, we would like to offer as many computation details as possible here.

 #### 1.2.1 Type conversion